bdesanctis/bamdam/README.md

 We highly recommend running the [tutorial](#tutorial) first.
 Example data is provided.

-If you find yourself asking "why can't bamdam do my specific ancient DNA task?", such as per-contig stats, see [bamdam-extras](https://github.com/bdesanctis/bamdam-extras/).
+If you have read this and still find yourself asking "why can't bamdam do my specific ancient DNA task?", see [bamdam-extras](https://github.com/bdesanctis/bamdam-extras/).

 ![bamdam workflow figure](docs/assets/workflowfigure.jpg "bamdam workflow")